 The Group's main UK fund has hedged in excess of 80% of its exposure to interest rate and inflation movements.
+Owner The Board Risk movement

 Triennial funding review of the main UK fund was completed in January 2020.
 Diverse investment portfolio remains in place, with regular review on the trade off between risk and cost.
 No change in risk.